srtpan/Next-Read/README.md

 4. Supplement your Anthropic API Key using terminal and depending on Windows/Linux/macOS, follow the instructions provided here (https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) to provide api key as an environment variable
 5. Run your app by running: streamlit run app.py
 6. Enjoy the recommendations

+### Prompt Engineering Guide

+Inside the guide, you can control the responses using "System" and "User" instrcutions.
+Under "System", you provide details about the role of the AI.
+According to Anthropic, *"Use the system parameter to set Claude’s role.
+Put everything else, like task-specific instructions, in the user turn instead."*

+In the "User" you can further tune the prompt being provided by the user to ensure accurate, tailored and focussed responses from Calude.
+You can test a couple of combinations of prompts to get the results to your liking.

 ## Contributing